ph1sh3r-m4n/Crypt0n1t3/TP-2.md

 Then I just started to look into every folder just to find the file real quick and found a bin file, but I ended up wasting a hell lot of time on it just to know that no flag exists inside it.
 Then, tired of it, I tried to look into other files and folders and then I found this which very likely was to contain the flag!.
 ![Screenshot 2023-11-06 200937](https://github.com/SuniCoder9567/Crypt0n1t3/assets/89261516/552a00f1-aee7-412b-aa80-f836645d241c)
-_The hidden folder was looking like a ray of hope and I ended up opening it and guess what I cracked it!_
+_The hidden file was looking like a ray of hope and I ended up opening it and guess what I cracked it!_